fox-family.jpg

 • Follow-up patrol $85

-Estimated total: ~$3,260
+Est. total: ~$3,260

 These are examples, not quotes.
 Your written estimate will always be based on verified conditions.

-• Humane trapping: $325 setup + $85 per return visit
+Humane trapping$350 setup + $85 per return visit

-• Den closure & exclusion: $600–$1,800 typical; $1,800–$3,500+ complex
+Den closure & exclusionTypical $600–$1,800 — complex $1,800–$3,500+

 • Photos or video documentation for your records

-Foxes are transient — they may stay only a few weeks, or they may den for an entire season.
-A professional inspection determines if they’re active, nesting, or simply passing through so you don’t waste money on unnecessary trapping.
+Why we start here: Foxes are transient — they may stay only a few weeks, or they may den for an entire season.
+A proper inspection determines if they're active, nesting, or simply passing through so you don't pay for unnecessary trapping.

 • Motion lighting or temporary deterrent devices

-• Scent or noise repellents (used sparingly and strategically)
+• Scent or noise repellents — used sparingly and strategically

 • Temporary blocking of access points with removable barriers